l90lpa/DMSuite.jl/docs/src/index.md

 ## Theory of Spectral Methods

-For information on spectral methods I recommend consulting __Spectral Methods in Matlab__ (by L.N.
-Trefethen) and/or __Spectral Methods: Fundamentals in Single Domains__ (by C. Canuto, M.Y.
+For information on spectral methods one could consult, __Spectral Methods in Matlab__ (by L.N.
+Trefethen) for a more practical introduction, and/or __Spectral Methods: Fundamentals in Single Domains__ (by C. Canuto, M.Y.
 Hussaini, A. Quarteroni, T.A.
-Zang)
+Zang) for a more theoretical treatment.

 ## Example